The 9 Most Stable Fishing Kayaks for Anglers of All Skill Levels

 Why We Chose It

 Old Town is a well-respected company in the watercraft industry.
-They’re known for making high-quality kayaks that come at a steep price.
+They’re known for making high-quality kayaks and kayaking gear.
+When you purchase an Old Town kayak, you can trust it will last your lifetime.

-The Old Town Sportsman BigWater is no different.
-It’s extremely wide, making standing to fish even more manageable, or if you’re not comfortable standing, the extra stability will keep you feeling safe.
+The Old Town Sportsman BigWater is no exception.
+It’s extremely wide, making standing to fish even more manageable, or if you’re not comfortable standing, the extra stability will keep you feeling safe even in rough waters and wakes.

 Since it was designed for anglers, it has all the features you’ll need, like a comfortable seat, gear tracks, and flush-mount rod holders.